In the crypto and NFT worlds, NGMI and WAGMI are extensively employed. Find out what they imply and how to put them to use.

 While I wouldn’t call someone NGMI for adopting such a tactic, the tweet does demonstrate that there are many different points of view within a community and that these points of view can be vehemently stated at times.

-Differing viewpoints within a community can occasionally result in NGMI labelling.
+Differing viewpoints within a community can occasionally result in NGMI labeling.

 WAGMI – NFT Terminologies 101